Collections & Exhibits

 2016: Harold Markey

 2011: Sandra H. Thurlow

 The Stuart Heritage Museum is open seven days a week from 10 a.m. to 3 p.m., with always free admission to the public.
 Volunteers staff the museum to answer questions and explain exhibits and artifacts.
 Come visit us and discover the rich history of Stuart!

-Pictured Bottom: Miniature display of Stuart in the 1910s.
+Pictured Above: Miniature display of Stuart in the 1910s.